laravel/docs/errors.md

 <a name="throttling-reported-exceptions"></a>
 ### Throttling Reported Exceptions

-If your application reports a very large number of exceptions, you may want to throttle how may exceptions are actually logged or sent to your application's external error tracking service.
+If your application reports a very large number of exceptions, you may want to throttle how many exceptions are actually logged or sent to your application's external error tracking service.

 To take a random sample rate of exceptions, you can return a `Lottery` instance from your exception handler's `throttle` method.
 If your `App\Exceptions\Handler` class does not contain this method, you may simply add it to the class: